neil7057/beach_hut_society/README.md

     -   Once selected for Edit:

-        -   The cursor is automatically positiioned at the start of the first input field.
+        -   The cursor is automatically positioned at the start of the first input field.

         -   The form is pre-populated with existing database values.

         -   Changes to values are validated.
-The databse is only updated for values that have changed.
+The database is only updated for values that have changed.

         -   Each field was updated in turn and also the form was submitted with no changes.
 Results were checked by online enquiry and via psql and were as anticipated.